gchahal1982/G3DAI/ai-platforms/annotateai/docs/deployment-checklist.md

 ---

-*This checklist ensures the G3D AnnotateAI MVP is production-ready with enterprise-grade reliability, security, and performance.*
+*This checklist ensures the AnnotateAI Platform is production-ready with enterprise-grade reliability, security, and performance.*